Healthy Homes Assessment Jervoistown

 Home Assessments Jervoistown for Rental Properties

-There are a variety of concerns to check during an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are numerous things to be able to examine during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Is the space under the floor protected and does it have a moisture barrier present?